 The entire place is gorgeous in a dimly lit dangerous sort of way.
 And if you blink twice you will swear you are in a scene from Blade Runner.

-The service is efficient and minimal.
+The service overall is efficient and minimal.
+The staff is hot and aloof.
 The sake is any way you want it to be; sharable, non stop, cloudy, cold, hot…there are over a 100 different choices.
 And the crowd is just as diverse.
 Blacked out Wall Street dudes trying to bed assistants, NYU kids, and me, the solo act pounding cold sake and Sapporo at the low stooled bar.

 All are welcome.
 Most need the rail on the stairs to get out to the street after the experience.